jfcloutier/karma_system/design_notes/cognition_actors.md

 * experience    - integrate current and past observations into terminated, updated and new experiences
 * feel          - assign a normative value (from worst to best feeling) to each experience
 * act          - formulate, accept and prioritize goals, make plans to achieve goals and execute them
-* assess        - evaluate causal theory and request new one if unsatisfactory, grant past plans affordance status if their goals were achieved, abandon stale goals, update and diffuse wellbeing (create cognitive glue)
+* assess        - evaluate causal theory and request new one if unsatisfactory, grant past plans affordance status if their goals were achieved, abandon stale goals, update and diffuse wellbeing (create cognitive glue), mitosis/apoptosis

 The pattern is *Message to self -> Task -> Follow-up message to self*